elavia/coupled_bem_acoustic/README.md

 ```
 jul_main.jl
 ```
-which must be loaded previously to any script run.
+which must be loaded previously to any script-run.
 This file loads all the necessary files (which reside in the `src` directory).
 In this file the user can configure its parallel environment (i.e. how many processors he has in the machine running Julia).
 The line `n_cores` defines how many cores are